CodeGnome/centos7-lapp-qa/README.md

 `bundle install` them into the VM's environment.

-If you don't have your own, consider using the author's [Cucumber-centric Gemfile] as a base.
+If you don't have your own, consider using the author's [Cucumber-centric Gemfile][5] as a base.
 For example, assuming your Git repository is already mounted properly:

     cd /usr/local/src